8 Ways to Optimize Your Litigation Workflow

 Or take the discovery phase, as it’s one of the most time-consuming parts of the litigation workflow.
 Drafting similar documents over and over manually can eat up hours and leave room for mistakes.

 Communication is another common issue.
 Imagine a client sends over crucial updates, but not everyone on the team gets the memo.
-Suddenly, deadlines are missed, and everything feels chaotic.
+Suddenly, deadlines are missed, and everything feels chaotic when trying to share updates with the other party.
+These communication breakdowns can also create issues when coordinating filings, responses, or document exchanges with the opposing party.

 Then there’s the workload.
 Staff members are often juggling important casework with routine tasks like scheduling and data entry.
-For example, a paralegal might spend more time managing calendars than actually contributing to the case.
+For example, a paralegal might spend more time managing calendars than actually contributing to the case, which is why most people find manual workflows so frustrating.

 Identifying these problem areas makes it easier to take action.
 The next challenge is finding the best ways to resolve them.